sbrown17/emacs-cheatsheet/README.md

 ## File Search & Manipulation

   Find File: `C-x C-f` or `space .` or `:e ~/path/to/file` or `M-x find-file`

+    - finding a non-existent file will create a new one, finding multiple will open multiple buffers each with one of the files within

   dired: `M-x dired` dired is a better find file, it opens a file manager in emacs

-  insert non-ascii/unicode characters by name: `C-x 8`
+  ### Buffer Management

+  list buffers: `C-x C-b`

   save current buffer: `C-x C-s`

   save all buffers: `C-x s`

+  close all buffers except the focused one: `C-x 1`

 ## Modifiers

   numeric modifier of commands: `C-u` + a number | eg (`C-u 8 *` to insert 8 asterisks)

   undo: `C-/` or `C-_` of `C-x` (similar to yank, but you can undo deleted text as well, not just killed text)

+  insert non-ascii/unicode characters by name: `C-x 8`

 ## Movement